-The mine mainly produces lead, zinc, and copper, as well as gold and silver, and has been operating continually for 82 years.
+The mine mainly produces lead, zinc, and copper, as well as gold and silver, and has been operating for 82 years.

 Conditions during construction were very challenging, with over 1 metre of rain during the first month alone, high wind events, and snow.
-Geotas, with the help of Aeramix Pty Ltd, developed efficient methodology for the deployment of the liner, including a specially constructed hydraulic spreader bar attached to a 36 tonne excavator, which was used to pick up the 1,800 kg rolls, and accurately place the liner with a 200 mm overlap.
-This enabled Aeramix to install over 6,000 m² per day, when conditions allowed.
+Geotas, with the help of Aeramix Pty Ltd, developed efficient methodology for the deployment of the liner, including a specially constructed hydraulic spreader bar attached to a 36 ton excavator, which was used to pick up the 1,800 Kg rolls, and accurately place the liner with a 200 mm overlap.
+This enabled installation of over 6,000 square metres per day, when conditions allowed.

-As the liner was being placed over Bidim A64 geotextile, a flame retardant material Siplast Verecran, was laid under the 200 mm overlaps to protect the geotextile from damage during the torch welding.
+As the liner was being placed over Bidim A64 geotextile, a flame retardant material Verecran, was laid under each join to protect the geotextile from damage during the torch welding.
 At times, installation was required on quite steep slopes, approaching 1:1, and the use of harnessing of the crew, safely enabled the process to continue manually, without issues.
 Teranap was chosen for this project for its weldability and flexibility to conform to surface conditions.

 CQA on site was refined with the assistance of ATC Williams, and included trial weld shear testing, visual and air lance testing of every seam, and trowelling of the molten material at welding.
 Vacuum box testing was also performed on all three way overlaps.
-In every instance on site where the liner was placed under tension for various reasons, there was no observed failure of any welded seam, which provided great comfort to all that the process was extremely robust.
+In every instance on site where the liner was placed under tension for various reasons, there was no observed failure of any welded seam, which provided us with great comfort that the process was extremely robust.